-AGR 241 Agricultural Management
+AGR 241 Agricultural Management 3 cr. hrs.
+(S)

 A study of management techniques as they pertain to the acquisition of an agriculture related business, the maintenance of adequate records, financing, taxes, insurance, and the most efficient utilization of land, labor, and capital.
 This includes techniques particularly applicable to livestock production, crop production, and marketing for maximum profits.
 Computer applications will be introduced.
 Two hours lecture and two hours lab.